Appi Ski Resort

 Appi Ski Resort Japan

 The Appi Ski Resort Japan was developed in the early 1980s in the peak of the economic boom, and is a fairly quintessential Japanese bubble era ski resort.
-The Appi Kogen Ski Resort features a tower hotel, a new luxury hotel and lots of well developed facilities and services.
-Appi Kogen caters very well to discerning skiers and boarders who are happy to pay a little more for a quality experience.
+APPI is a very snappy resort that caters very well to discerning skiers and snowboarders who don’t mind paying more for a quality experience.
+You know it’s fancy when the name is in capital letters!
+APPI is the largest ski resort in Tohoku, has some decent lifts, a luxury hotel and a deluxe hotel that are ski-in ski-out, quality dining experiences and other bells and whistles.

 Pros and Cons of Appi Kogen